downlinko/downlinko.github.io/_posts/development/editors/2018-09-02-download-install-android-studio-windows.md

 Enable the checkbox to accept the terms and conditions.

-Click on the `DOWNLOAD ANDROID STUDIO FOR WINDOWS` button to start the download.
+Click on the `Download Android Studio for Windows` button to start the download.

 <img src="{{ site.url }}/assets/images/posts/development/editors/android-studio-terms-conditions.png" alt="android studio terms conditions">

-Now wait for the download to complete.
+Now, wait for the download to complete.

 ## Step #2: Install